ibm-cloud-docs/subnets/subnet-details.md

 For [Primary subnets](/docs/subnets?topic=subnets-about-subnets-and-ips#primary-subnets), the status column shows either **Reserved** or **In Use**.
 Primary subnets are managed by {{site.data.keyword.cloud_notm}} and their IP addresses are not for general customer use.
 All addresses have a status of **Reserved** until assigned by {{site.data.keyword.cloud_notm}} to a resource, at which point the status becomes **In Use**.
 Along with the **Reserved** status, the description shows "Primary IP for future server only"; which reiterates that the IP address is reserved for assignment by {{site.data.keyword.cloud_notm}} for resources you provision.
 A **Reserved** status that has no description means that the IP address is still reserved for use by {{site.data.keyword.cloud_notm}}, and cannot be assigned to resources you provision.

 For [Secondary subnets](/docs/subnets?topic=subnets-about-subnets-and-ips#secondary-subnets), only the IP addresses necessary for the subnet to function are marked **Reserved**.
-All addresses that are not marked with **Reserved** are available for customer use.
+All addresses that are not marked with **Reserved** are available for use.
 [Static subnets](/docs/subnets?topic=subnets-about-subnets-and-ips#static-subnets) do not require any reservations to function, so all IP addresses show a status of **In Use**, and have a description of "Routed to `<IP address>` `<resource>`".
 Here, `<resource>` can represent the targeted IP address subnet or compute hostname.
 [Portable subnets](/docs/subnets?topic=subnets-about-subnets-and-ips#portable-subnet) require three IP addresses to function, and in some locations, five.
 These IP addresses are shown with a status of **Reserved**, and should not be used.
 The description column indicates why the IP address is reserved in these cases.